pearl-yu/twitch_project/README.md

   - Need to find a way to extract audios faster, and also something to correct for gibberish word.
 (Google caption service charges a fee.
 The Facebook wav2vec doesn't.
 We may need finetuning in the future, but not now.)
 - With the transcript, we need to construct an 'interaction variable'.
   - There could be gaming background voice.

-<ins>Dec 7th <ins>   <a name="dec7"></a>
-- Variable construction with ML:
-   Compiled the code to download and transcribe videos - to get the streamer response variable.
-Maybe enough to try estimation.
  Task of this week 1 (priority): It's slow.
 Try to parallel the process, ask Joao for some help.

-- Modeling:
-   Further understanding of the modeling components, and the estimation procedures with the continuous decision variable.
-   U_interaction = \beta Chat_intensity + the benefit from responding + the cost of responding.
-   Single-agent dynamic model, with a HMM.
-(The story makes sense with latent mental states. ) (Will share the list of references/helpful modeling papers with the writeup as in task 3 below. )
  Task of this week 2: The specification of the second and third term could be improved.
 Look up content creators literature, empirical/modeling/analytical models.
  Task of this week 3: Write things up.
 I've got the doc here, but after the meeting, I plan to further clarify the story we want to tell, simple literature review, model-free evidence, and the modeling part, write up the likelihood, data parts too.
 Will share the doc again next Monday.
  Task of this week 4: Try to code up a toy model, get intuition of how it's done.

+<ins>Dec 7th <ins>   <a name="dec7"></a>
+- Variable construction with ML:
+   - Compiled the code to download and transcribe videos - to get the streamer response variable.
+Maybe enough to try estimation.
+- Modeling:
+  - Further understanding of the modeling components, and the estimation procedures with the continuous decision variable.
+  - U_interaction = \beta Chat_intensity + the benefit from responding + the cost of responding.
+  - Single-agent dynamic model, with a HMM.
+(The story makes sense with latent mental states. ) (Will share the list of references/helpful modeling papers with the writeup as in task 3 below. )

 <ins>Week 6 <ins>   <a name="week6"></a>
 - More sampling points: